You are here

 Director, National Institutes of Health

-Good morning, Chairman Blunt, Ranking Member Murray, and distinguished Members of the Subcommittee.
-I am Francis S. Collins, M.D., Ph.D., and I am the Director of the National Institutes of Health (NIH).
-It is an honor to appear before you today to present the Administration’s fiscal year (FY) 2016 budget request for the NIH, and provide an overview of our central role in enhancing the nation’s health through scientific discovery.
+Good morning, Chairman Cole, Ranking Member DeLauro, and distinguished Members of the Subcommittee.
+As you know, I am Francis S. Collins, M.D., Ph.D., and I am the Director of the National Institutes of Health (NIH).
+It is an honor to appear before you today to present the Administration’s fiscal year (FY) 2017 budget request for the NIH, and provide an overview of our central role in enhancing the nation’s health through scientific discovery.

-NIH has been advancing the understanding of health and disease for more than a century, and many of our contributions stem from our nation’s commitment to investing in basic science research.
+Today, I want to share with you a few of the many promising opportunities before us that will lead to that healthier future for all.
+First, of all, many recent breakthroughs stem from our nation’s commitment to investing in basic science research.
 Basic science lays the foundation for advances in disease diagnosis, treatment, and prevention by providing the building blocks for clinical applications.
-Basic science is generally not supported in the private sector, and NIH’s focus on understanding fundamental biological processes fosters innovation and ultimately leads to effective ways to treat complex medical conditions.
-Our successful investment in basic science is reflected by the awarding of no less than 145 Nobel prizes to NIH-supported scientists; the vast majority of these individuals were recognized for basic science advances.
+Basic science is generally not supported in the private sector, and NIH’s focus on understanding fundamental biological processes not only has led to no less than 145 Nobel Prizes to our grantees, but fosters innovation and ultimately leads to effective ways to treat complex medical conditions.

-Another way we are trying to unravel life’s mysteries through basic science is with the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative—and we are grateful to this subcommittee for its FY2014 and FY 2015 support, and hope to ramp this up further in FY 2016.
+A compelling example of how we are trying to unravel life’s mysteries through basic science is with the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative, which continues to address basic neuroscience questions.
+We are grateful to this subcommittee for its support of this initiative since its launch in FY 2014, and we look forward to ramping this up further in FY 2017.
 This bold, multi-agency effort to revolutionize our understanding of the human brain will enable the development and use of innovative technologies to produce a clearer, more dynamic picture of how individual cells and neural circuits interact in both time and space.
 By measuring activity at the scale of neural networks in living organisms, we can begin to decode sensory experience and, potentially, even memory, emotion, and thought.
 Ultimately, the technologies developed under the BRAIN Initiative may help reveal the underlying pathology in a vast array of brain disorders and provide new therapeutic avenues to treat, cure, and prevent neurological and psychiatric conditions such as Alzheimer’s disease, autism, schizophrenia, epilepsy, traumatic brain injury, and addiction.

-The FY 2016 budget request will enhance NIH’s ability to support cutting-edge research and training of the scientific workforce.
+The FY 2017 budget request will enhance NIH’s ability to support cutting-edge research and training of the scientific workforce.
 Within this budget, we will increase Research Project Grants (RPGs), NIH’s funding mechanism for investigator-initiated research.
-NIH expects to support 10,303 new and competing RPGs in FY 2016, an increase of 1,227 above the FY 2015 estimate.
+NIH expects to support 36,440 total RPGs in FY 2017, an increase of 600 above the FY 2016 estimate.
 The budget request allocates resources to areas of the most extraordinary promise for biomedical research, while maintaining the flexibility to pursue unplanned scientific opportunities and address unforeseen public health needs.

 I have provided you with examples of how investments in biomedical research through NIH are advancing human health, spurring innovations in science and technology, stimulating economic growth, and laying the groundwork for the future of the United States biomedical research enterprise.
 We have never witnessed a time of greater promise for advances in medicine than right now.
 With your support, the future of medicine can be very bright.